Sánchez slam leads Twins in 6-homer surge to beat Mariners

 EXTRA FLEXIBILITY

-The early-season 28-man roster limit gave Servais the rare opportunity to start three different catchers in the first three games.
+The early-season 28-man roster limit gave Mariners manager Scott Servais the rare opportunity to start three different catchers in the first three games.
 Luis Torrens was crouched behind the plate on Sunday, after Cal Raleigh and Tom Murphy took the first two turns.

 UP NEXT